sjanawade/Machine-learning-on-unbalanced-dataset/README.md

 ## Methodology:
 Starting with exploratory data analysis by summary statistics and visualization, some of the data preprocessing techniques such as handling missing data and standardizing dataset was also applied.
+The standard EDA would not have made a lot of sense since the source dataset had original variable names anonymized because of confidentiality.
 The various cases that were tested are as follows:
 1) Unbalanced dataset (Base case)
 2) Resampling minority classes
 3) Synthetic Minority Oversampling Technique (SMOTE)